oss-review-toolkit/ort/docs/sw360-integration.md

 }
 ```

-For a complete example of the `ort.conf` file see [reference.yml](../model/src/main/resources/reference.yml).
+For a complete example of the `config.yml` file see [reference.yml](../model/src/main/resources/reference.yml).

 ### Command Line